fomightez/sequencework/Extract_Details_or_Annotation/README.md

 Returns a dataframe with the details for the mito features, now with yeast mitochondrial XUTs added.

 * report_coordinates_for_seq_within_multiFASTA.py
-> subsequence from a specific sequence in a FASTA file --->  start and end coordinates of that subsequence
+> subsequence from a specific sequence in a FASTA file --->  coordinates of the match

 There is a [demo notebook for this script in this repo](https://github.com/fomightez/sequencework/blob/master/Extract_Details_or_Annotation/demo%20report_coordinates_for_seq_within_multiFASTA.ipynb) that can be viewed nicely displayed [here](https://nbviewer.jupyter.org/github/fomightez/sequencework/blob/master/Extract_Details_or_Annotation/demo%20report_coordinates_for_seq_within_multiFASTA.ipynb).